jujhars13/docker-mkdocs/README.md

 # MkDocs in Docker with Bootswatch themes

-This repo contains instructions on how to build a docker image that will run [MkDocs](http://www.mkdocs.org/) to build your project docs, it also includes the MkDocs Bootswatch themes.
+This repo contains instructions on how to build a docker image that will run [MkDocs](http://www.mkdocs.org/) to build your project docs, it also includes the MkDocs Bootswatch themes installed via pip.

 ## Docker registry

 This image is available on the [Docker registry](https://index.docker.io/) as [jujhars13/mkdocs](https://index.docker.io/u/jujhars13/mkdocs/) it's been forked from Nate Jones' [nate/mkdocs](https://index.docker.io/u/nate/mkdocs/) hard work.

 ## Running

 This docker container can be run in one of two ways.